 Eat a meal at the Mercado del Puerto, dating from 1868, and browse the arts and handicrafts shops.
 There are strolling musicians and artists. :)

 And oh, in your travel, don't forget comfortable, low-heeled shoes, like our favorite espadrilles.
 These days,they are really handy , not only for the countryside, but also for sightseeing along cobblestone streets and long beach walks.
-And if you are in quest for come comfortable shoes, I usually buy flats from http://lasambucalifestyle.com/en/30-espadrilles , I hope this helps :) almost 5 years agoAnswered by Sara Tagami via Travellr.com
+And if you are in quest for come comfortable shoes, I usually buy flats from http://lasambucalifestyle.com/en/30-espadrilles , I hope this helps :) about 5 years agoAnswered by Sara Tagami via Travellr.com